mbregieira/MarceloBregieira/content/about/me.md

 draft: false
 ---

 Hey there!
-I’m Marcelo Bregieira, a cybersecurity engineer and a Sergent in Portuguese National Guard.
+I’m Marcelo Bregieira, a Cybersecurity Engineer and a Sergent in Portuguese National Guard.

 <!--more-->